 And yes, it is not just meat and fish lovers who will love barbecuing.
 Tofu, seitan, tempeh: it all depends on how you cook them.
 In fact, vegetable substitutes are most often eaten marinated to give them flavour, which is ideal for BBQ cooking!
 Depending on the flavours you have chosen, you will be able to decide which wine to pair with them – and it is not complicated at all, just like with meat and fish!

 Still not convinced by vegetarian cuisine?
-Our delicious recipes will help you make up your mind around the barbecue!
+Our delicious vegetarian recipes will help you make up your mind around the barbecue!

-Alcohol abuse is dangerous for your health.
-Drink in moderation.
+The abuse of alcohol is dangerous for your health.
+Consume in moderation.